gilnam74/vex-sneppet/Programming-basics.md

 _A particular example: you should end every sentence in VEX with a semicolon._

 ## Data types
 Let's define what is data first. **Data** is any piece of information you are dealing with inside your program (code).
 It's important to understand that data is not a part of the program the code (program) itself.
 It is something that "comes inside" your program from the outer environment (everything around your program block).

+You can imagine data pieces as blocks as well, but this blocks, unlike programs, do not do anything, just holds information.

 Now we can clarify links between different programs we speak above in [Programming](#programming-and-programs) section.
+In addition to program input (when something come inside the program), the program can produce something (data) and give it away (output data).
+And usually, programs modify input data and output (return) the results of the modifications.
+This data flow between blocks of programs can be imagined as lines between blocks and this is how we link blocks (programs) together.

 For example, if we have a program which copies files from `folder A` to a `folder B` (when user selects a file in explorer and press Ctrl + C in folder A and Ctrl + V in folder B) the data here is a name with a path of the copied file (C:/temp/myFile.py)